-When I think of vintage style crafts, I think of items that were made in the styles of the 1930s and 1940s.
-To folks younger than I, vintage could mean styles of the 1950s, 1960s or even the 1970s.
+When I think of vintage-style crafts, I think of items that were made in the styles of the 1930s and 1940s.
+To folks younger than me, vintage could mean styles of the 1950s, 1960s, or even the 1970s.
 It really depends on what you might call old-fashioned styles, and of course, what seems old-fashioned to me most probably seems ancient to you.

-With this thought in mind, I searched the internet to find as many vintage style crafts that I could find that also included a nice picture of the craft and a tutorial for making the craft.
+With this thought in mind, I searched the internet to find as many vintage-style crafts as I could find that also included a nice picture of the craft and a tutorial for making the craft.
 I was pleasantly surprised to find so many crafts that met all my expectations.
-I hope you find a vintage style craft or two that you'll find irresistible and just have to craft for yourself.
+I hope you find a vintage-style craft or two that you'll find irresistible and just have to craft for yourself.

 You'll find the tutorial for making the beautiful vintage chandelier pendants shown above at favecrafts.

 Making a primitive cupboard like the one shown here is a whole lot easier to do than you'd ever imagine.
 A wooden crate and an old picture frame are the main supplies needed, and you probably have at least the picture frame.
 Probably have been hanging on to it in case a great craft showed up.
 You're going to be pleased with the tutorial at Knick of Time, which will guide you in making the cupboard.

 If you are someone who loves to go to garage sales, you'll know that old dishes and stemware are usually included.
 So, there's no need in using a family heirloom to make vintage crafts.
 The tutorial for making this beautiful tiered serving plate can be found at sewcountrychick.

 Wear a lace brooch that you have crafted casually with jeans or formally with dress-up clothes.
 You'll see how easy these lace brooches are to make by going to the Created in AWE site.

 Change purchased paper mache pumpkins into vintage folk art by following the tutorial at Smile Mercantile.